cp2k/cp2k/tools/precommit/README.md

 ## Backups and Cache

-Before precommit run an external tool on a file it create a backup copy in `obj/precommit`.
+Before precommit runs an external tool on a file it create a backup copy in `obj/precommit`.
 If the tool leaves the file unmodified then the backup copy is remove afterwards.
 If the tool modifies the file and precommit was invoked without `--allow-modifications` then the backup copy is used to restore the